ICTP-CLIVAR Summer School on Marine Heatwaves: Global Phenomena with Regional Impacts | (smr 3857)

 R. M. KOLL, Indian Institute of Tropical Meteorology, India

 S. MASINA, CMCC, Italy

 R. RODRIGUES, Federal University of Santa Catarina, Brazil

 A. SCHAEFFER, University of New South Wales, Australia

 K. E. SMITH, The Marine Biological Association, UK

-Antonietta CAPOTONDI (NOAA, USA), Juliet HERMES (South African Environmental Observation Network), Roxy Mathew KOLL (Indian Institute of Tropical Meteorology), Jing LI (ICPO, China), C. MARTINEZ VILLALOBOS (UAI, Chile), Regina RODRIGUES (Federal University of Santa Catarina, Brazil), Jose SANTOS (ICPO, China), Shikha SINGH (Indian Institute of Tropical Meteorology, India), Janet SPRINTALL (UCSD, USA), Local Organiser: Riccardo Farneti (ICTP)
+Antonietta CAPOTONDI (NOAA, USA), Juliet HERMES (South African Environmental Observation Network, South Africa), Roxy Mathew KOLL (Indian Institute of Tropical Meteorology, India), Jing LI (ICPO, China), C. MARTINEZ VILLALOBOS (UAI, Chile), Regina RODRIGUES (Federal University of Santa Catarina, Brazil), Jose SANTOS (ICPO, China), Shikha SINGH (Indian Institute of Tropical Meteorology, India), Janet SPRINTALL (Scripps Institution of Oceanography, USA), Local Organiser: Riccardo Farneti (ICTP)